What is tae kwon do and how is it different from other martial arts?

 Do I need to have prior martial arts experience?

 No!
-Whether you have experience or not does not matter.
+Whether you have experience or not, it does not matter.
 The majority of our students have not participated in martial arts training before enrolling as a member.
 Beginners are always welcome.
 First time students receive one-on-one instruction designed to answer common questions and provide an introduction to the basics of Tae Kwon Do and we always teach everything step-by-step.

 What if I’m out of shape?